abhirajkaranmishra/music_app/README.md

    # Deployed on Vercel

     1. Push your code to GitHub
-    2. Connect your repo to "vercel.com"
+    2. Sing In to vercel via github account
+    3. Import repository to vercel
+    4. Click on deploy
-    3. Vercel will auto-deploy
+    5. Vercel will auto-deploy

+    ## For frontend microservice change root directory to /music-library